-At the top of the list are predators, this includes other wild birds.
+- At the top of the list are predators, this includes other wild birds.
 Honestly, it’s a scary thought.
 Put yourself in your birds’ shoes… or perch.
 Seeing an animal that SEES YOU AS DINNER is not a pretty sight.
-This is the reason why our feathered friends feel very frightened and scared when they see birds outside.
-The best way to mitigate this terror is by closing the blinds when there are visitors outside, or moving your birds cage to an area where it will not have direct view of other birds.
+This is the reason why our feather friends feel very frightened and scare when they see birds outside.
+The best way to mitigate this terror is by closing the blinds when there are visitors outside or moving your bird’s cage to an area where it will not have a direct view of other birds.

-The science behind why brooms or sticks does not have sufficient data to suggest a reason why these objects instill fear in birds, but it is a “thing”.
-Once we find out why, we will deliver our updates on this phenomenon.
+- The science behind why brooms or sticks do not have sufficient data to suggest a reason why these objects instill fear in birds, but it is a “thing”.
+Once we find out why we will deliver our updates on this phenomenon.

-Like dogs, cats, ferrets and reindeer, birds are able to see colors in the ultraviolet (UV) spectrum.
-To your feathered friend there are colors that stand out, that it may even be a little much to take.
+- Like dogs, cats, ferrets, and reindeer, birds can see colors in the ultraviolet (UV) spectrum.
+To your feathered friend, some colors stand out, that it may even be a little much to take.
 For instance, if you are wearing a new shirt and you frighten your parrot, but everything else is the same, chances are your new shirt is what caused this to happen.

-Your parrot has very well-developed hearing.
-Because of their acute hearing, birds are able to identify where noises come from much faster than humans can.
+- Your parrot has a very well-developed hearing.
+Because of their acute hearing, birds can identify where noises come from much faster than humans can.
 That being said, when there’s a loud noise, which could present “danger”, your bird will be very well aware, alert, and ready.

 Ways to Help Our Scared Parrot

 We covered the 10 items most likely to scare your parrot.
-For each item we also made suggestion on how to help the situation.
+For each item, we also made a suggestion on how to help the situation.
 Most of the problems we covered transpire due to your bird’s unfamiliarity with an object.
-This in turn, activates their flight-or-flight system, and when a bird feels very threatened, they will choose fight.
+This, in turn, activates their flight-or-flight system, and when a bird feels very threatened, they will choose to fight.
 But we can help avoid all this.
-Being empathetic, allowing your bird to adjust, and showing a little TLC can go a long way to relief your bird of stress and fear.
+Being empathetic, allowing your bird to adjust, and showing a little TLC can go a long way to relieve your bird of stress and fear.

 Takeaways and Special Considerations

-• Parrots are prey animals and can be startled easily by new large objects, loud noises and sudden movements.
+• Parrots are prey animals and can startle easily by new large objects, loud noises, and sudden movements.

 • Approach your parrot calmly, speaking gently and softly.

-• Do not try to approach a bird that is stressed.
+• Do not try to approach a bird that is stress.
 Make sure that you’ve calmed your bird.
-Avoid handling birds while wearing hats or gloves, specially those with bright red colors.
+Avoid handling birds while wearing hats or gloves, especially those with bright red colors.

 • Always keep in mind the list of items that scare birds.

-• Your parrot’s cage should be covered at night, unless your bird experiences night terrors.
-In this case leave some space for warm light to be visible.
+• Your parrot’s cage should cover at night unless your bird experiences night terrors.
+In this case, leave some space for warm light to be visible.

 Until next time!